wez/wezterm/README.md

 # Wez's Terminal

-A terminal emulator implemented in Rust.
+A terminal emulator implemented in Rust, using OpenGL ES 2 for rendering.

 ## Quickstart